sanjuthomas/kafka-connect-marklogic/README.md

 ![Kafka Connect MarkLogic](kafka-connect-ml.png)

+## Prerequisites

+[Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running in your machine.
+Please refer to respective sites to download and start ZooKeeper and Kafka.

 ## What is MarkLogic?
 The MarkLogic is a multi-model schemaless NoSQL database to store, manage, and search JSON, XML, and RDF triples.
 For more details, please refer MarkLogic official [website](marklogic.com).